CDDLeiden/QSPRpred/docs/index.rst

 Welcome to QSPRpred's documentation!
 ====================================

 QSPRpred provides functionality to assist with building Quantitative Structure Property relationship models.
 Model built with QSPRpred can also be used as the enviroment reward function in DrugEx.
-Here you will find the installation guide (:ref:`installation`), usage examples (:ref:`usage`) and API documentation (:ref:`api-docs`).
+Here you will find the installation guide (:ref:`installation`), usage examples (:ref:`usage`) and API documentation.

 .. toctree::
    :maxdepth: 2